 In the 18th century the world’s greatest commercial business was based in London, with its grand headquarters in Leadenhall Street in the City.
 During its two hundred and seventy year history the East India Company brought spices from the Far East that changed Britain’s cuisine, refashioned the nation’s use of fabrics from wool to cotton, then introduced tea as the favoured beverage.
 More significantly, it was in large part responsible for changing the world’s economy in favour of Britain but at great cost to the Indian sub-continent and China.
 Initially a trading company, its private army conquered a huge country, leading it to rule over a vast population.

 For centuries Asia was the world’s greatest manufacturing area, with spices and exotic luxury goods sent overland from there to Europe via Istanbul and on to Venice.
-Thus a camel was incorporated into the heraldic device of London’s medieval Grocers’ Company.
-Vasco de Gama was the first European to open a direct sea route with the Far East in 1499 and the Portuguese monopolised maritime routes with India and China for the next century.
+Thus, a camel was incorporated into the heraldic device of London’s medieval Grocers’ Company.
+Vasco da Gama was the first European to open a direct sea route with the Far East, first arriving in India in May 1498, and the Portuguese monopolised maritime routes with India and China for the next century.
 English merchants and privateers made exploratory trips to the Far East during the reign of Queen Elizabeth but little initially came of them other than gaining information that could be used on later voyages.

 The Dutch reached Bantam in Java from where they returned with spice, leading to the formation of the Verenigde Oostindische Compagnie (VOC) in 1602.
 It established a dominant position during the following century and for a time the VOC accounted for half the world’s shipping.
 When they first returned from Java laden with pepper in 1599 its price almost tripled in England, which made London merchants determined to create their own monopoly of the trade.
 A meeting was chaired by the Mayor at Founders’ Hall and an association was formed.
 On New Year’s Eve 1600 a royal charter was granted to the ‘Company and Merchants trading to the East Indies’, or ‘East India Company’, giving them a monopoly on English trade between the Cape of Good Hope and Magellan’s Strait.